bhumikakrishnamurthy/Navigation_using_GenAI/README.md

 ---
 ### Traffic Heatmap:

-Enter the latitude and longitude coordinates for a specific area in the input form.
+Enter the starting and ending location in the input form.
-Click the "Show Traffic Heatmap" button to view the traffic congestion heatmap for the selected area.
+Click the "Show EcoRouteMap" button to view the traffic congestion heatmap for the selected area.
 Shortest Route:

 Enter the starting and ending coordinates, select a vehicle type (car, bicycle, or foot) from the dropdown menu.